 Section No. Provincial Policy Statement (PPS) 2014 Mississauga Official Plan (MOP) Policies 2011 City Initiated Proposal identify appropriate densities, land uses and building heights.
 Development will promote the qualities of complete communities.
-4.0 Implementation and Interpretation 7 General Statement of Intent: Provides direction on how the Provincial Policy Statement is to be implemented and interpreted.
+4.0 Implementation and Interpretation 7 General Statement of Intent: As outlined in the table, relevant MOP policies are The policies of MOP and the proposed amendments Provides direction on how the Provincial Policy Statement is to be implemented and interpreted. consistent with the PPS. are consistent with relevant policies of the Provincial Policy Statement as outlined in this table.
 4.2 Decisions of the council of a municipality shall be consistent with the Provincial Policy Statement.
 4.7 The Official Plan is the most important vehicle for implementation of the Provincial Policy Statement.
-As outlined in the table, relevant MOP policies are consistent with the PPS.
-The policies of MOP and the proposed amendments are consistent with relevant policies of the Provincial Policy Statement as outlined in this table.